Article 4 Direction

 Turning your house into a House in Multiple Occupation

-In Manchester you need planning permission to let a house out to more than three unrelated people, if the house is currently not used as a House in Multiple Occupation.
+In Manchester you need planning permission to let a house out to more than two unrelated people, if the house is currently not used as a House in Multiple Occupation.
 This because the Council has used a legal process called an Article 4 Direction which means that development, which in other places would not usually need planning permission, does in Manchester.

 When is planning permission needed?